Charles Tanford: Independent career

 Tanford was hired as an assistant professor by the University of Iowa, where, in 1954, he was then promoted to associate professor and, again, in 1959, to full professor.
 In 1960, Tanford joined the faculty at Duke University as a professor of biochemistry.
 In 1970, he was named James B. Duke Professor of Biochemistry.
 He moved to the Department of Physiology in 1980, where his research efforts were concentrated on the movement of ions across cell membranes together with his collaborators Dr. E. A. Johnson and Dr. Jacqueline Reynolds.

 In 1994 Tanford recalled, "I had been stimulated by Walter Kauzmann to move into protein chemistry and that made it logical that 'large molecules' should be my domain."
 His postdoctoral research was concerned with physical chemistry inspired by Kai Linderstrom-Lang.
 He wrote, "What I had been taught was the more elegant process of using equations: equations that linked thermodynamic properties, dielectric constant and dipole moment, binding equilibria, and a host of other possibilities to revealing molecular characteristics."
 His book on macromolecules, The Physical Chemistry of Macromolecules (1961) took ten years to write, and peer review "came only after submission of the final manuscript, and when it came it was a disaster.
 There were 2 reviewers and their criticism was scathing; I had got it all wrong, they said, and the book was declared effectively unpublishable...John Wiley & Sons reluctantly agreed to publish...the book was in fact a success..."

 In 1973 Tanford published The Hydrophobic Effect, which covered proteins in all their various guises including those within cell membranes.
 Although he popularized the term hydrophobic effect, he attributed the origin of this concept to G. S. Hartley and the later efforts of Walter Kauzmann.
 Tanford gave great credit to the giants upon whose shoulders he stood.

 Among other topics Tanford studied protein titration curves and protein denaturation, in both cases as applied to lysozyme.
 He also published important work on protein hydration and on the viscosity of solutions of proteins.

 In 1981, Tanford became a founding member of the World Cultural Council.

-Developing the theme of proteins as autonomous effectors, like robots, Charles and Jacqueline wrote Nature's Robots: A history of proteins, published by Oxford University Press in 2001.
+Developing the theme of proteins as autonomous effectors, like robots, Charles and his partner Jacqueline Reynolds wrote Nature's Robots: A history of proteins, published by Oxford University Press in 2001.

 Tanford retired in 1988 but remained James B. Duke Professor Emeritus in the Department of Cell Biology until his death in 2009.